 Identify the type and numbers of furniture you are proposing to place in the designated pavement licence area as follows:

 2. Proposed number of chairs/benches or other forms of seating

-3. Proposed number of Counters, Stalls, Shelves, Parasols or Heaters
+3. Proposed number of Counters, Stalls or Shelves.

 You must provide details of the proposed type of furniture, including design information, dimensions and colour.